TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 4/Luke 4.40.md

 ---

-And when the sun was setting, all they that had any sick with divers diseases brought them unto him; and he laid his hands on every one of them, and healed them.
+When the sun was setting, all those who had any sick with various diseases brought them to him; and he laid his hands on every one of them, and healed them.